-August, 2016 This article in Industrial Systems and Engineering Magazine shows that strong supply chain management is key to getting high quality food to people in need.
+August 2016 This article in Industrial Systems and Engineering Magazine shows that strong supply chain management is key to getting high quality food to people in need.
 Boston Area Gleaners is one main food recovery organization that the paper analyzes; the authors note that BAG's volunteer-driven gleaning program is a prime method of moving surplus food along the supply chain.
+Find the article here.

 March 30, 2015 The Arlington Advocate featured a story about how Boston Area Gleaners donated their cargo van (the Glean Machine I) to a non-profit food rescue group in Arlington called Food Link.
 The van was originally donated to BAG in 2010, and with this donation it continues to deliver food to those in our community who need it most!

 January 4, 2015 Yet again, the Boston Globe featured Boston Area Gleaners, this time in its Viewfinder section.
 This segment features pictures of our dedicated volunteers gleaning kale at Weir River Farm in Hingham, as well as short narratives about some volunteers.

 July 10, 2014 Boston Area Gleaners was featured in an article in the regional sections of the Boston Globe (North, South, and West).
 Click below to read the stories of why farmers and volunteers enjoy their relationship with the Gleaners, and to see some great pictures of us at work in the fields!

 November 26, 2013 Our Executive Director, Duck Caldwell, was named a "Hunger Hero" by the City of Boston's Office of Food Initiatives in 2013.
 We are so proud and motivated by the good work that Duck does in leading BAG and working hard to make sure that hungry people get the fresh food they need.
 Thank you, Duck, for all that you do!